yogarcia0126-code/Wisepath-AI/README.md

 # Wisepath AI
-AI automation systemfor realtors and small buisness
+AI automation system for realtors and small businesses